Blueberries ~ a perfect fruit to pick and eat!

 Blueberries are one of the easiest fruits to pick and store, as well as one of the healthiest and we are in the middle of a great blueberry crop this year at Parlee Farms!

 We first started planting blueberry bushes in 1991.
 Due to the large demand for fresh blueberry picking in the area, plantings have continually been added.
 The most recent planting was in 2008 and it takes 7-10 years for a blueberry bush to reach full maturity.
-We currently have 10 varieties of high bush blueberries covering almost nine acres ripening over the course of the season.
+We currently have 10 varieties of high bush blueberries covering ten acres ripening over the course of the season.